DaystarServices/Master/README.md

 # Master
-Software development space for DayStar Services
+Software development space for DayStar Service.
 Refer kevin@daystarservices with any questions